harness/migrator/docs/docs/advanced/cross-account.md

 # Cross Account

-For most accounts, the upgrade needs to happen within an account.
-But for a few accounts, there may be a need to create entities from one account to another.
-This could be the case when there are different accounts for different organizations of a company.
-In NextGen, it could be an effort to bring them into a single account and manage them as different organizations.
+To support different scenarios where entities need to be migrated across accounts or clusters, we provide cross-account functionality.
+This is particularly useful when dealing with multiple organizations within a company or when consolidating entities into a single account in NextGen.

-There are commonly two use cases.
+There are two common use cases for cross-account migration:

-1. Migrate entities from one account to another within same cluster.
-For example `Account1` in `Prod1` to `Account2` in `Prod1`.
+1. Migrating entities from one account to another within the same cluster, such as migrating from `Account1` in `Prod1` to `Account2` in `Prod1`.
-2. Migrate entities across clusters/installation.
-For example `Account1` in `Prod1` to `Account2` in `Prod3` or `Account1` in `SelfManaged` to `Account2` in `Prod2`.
+2. Migrating entities across clusters or installations, for example, migrating from `Account1` in `Prod1` to `Account2` in `Prod3`, or migrating from `Account1` in `SelfManaged` to `Account2` in `Prod2`.

 ## Same Cluster

-If the two accounts are in within same installation/cluster this technique can be used.
-We can achieve this by using the `--target-account` & `--target-api-key` flags.
-All the commands like `account`, `app`, `workflows`, `pipelines` etc. can leverage these flags.
-The `--account` & `--api-key` will refer to the FirstGen account ID and API key.
+When both accounts are within the same installation/cluster, you can use the `--target-account` and `--target-api-key` flags to achieve cross-account migration.
+These flags can be used with commands like `account`, `app`, `workflows`, `pipelines`, etc. The `--account` and `--api-key` will refer to the FirstGen account ID and API key.

-**Example -**
+**Example:**

 ```shell
 harness-upgrade --account FG_ACCOUNT --api-key FG_API_KEY --target-account NG_ACCOUNT --target-api-key NG_API_KEY